EdDataScienceEES/tutorial-ChenRunlin0718/index.md

 3. Gain hands-on experience with forecasting techniques to predict trends in environmental data.
 4. Develop skills in using R and relevant packages for analyzing time series data effectively.

+## Tutorial steps

+1. Introduction

+### Part I: Data Preparation and Exploration
+2.
+a) Handling missing values with _drop_na()_ and imputation techniques.
+b) Formatting date variables using lubridate.
+c) Filtering and subsetting time periods for analysis.

 ## Including Plots

 You can also embed plots, for example: